golang/website/_content/doc/mod.md

 The `-u` flag adds information about available upgrades.
-When the latest version of a given module is newer than the current one, `list -u` sets the module's `Update` field to information about the newer module. `list -u` will also print whether the currently selected version is [retracted](#glos-retracted-version).
+When the latest version of a given module is newer than the current one, `list -u` sets the module's `Update` field to information about the newer module. `list -u` also prints whether the currently selected version is [retracted](#glos-retracted-version) and whether the module is [deprecated](#go-mod-file-module-deprecation).
 The module's `String` method indicates an available upgrade by formatting the newer version in brackets after the current version.
 For example, `go list -m -u all` might print:

 ```
 example.com/main/module
+golang.org/x/old v1.9.9 (deprecated)
 golang.org/x/net v0.1.0 (retracted) [v0.2.0]
 golang.org/x/text v0.3.0 [v0.4.0] => /tmp/text
 rsc.io/pdf v0.1.1 [v0.1.2]